Events

 April 15, 2019

-This lunch with Drs.
-Scott and Greenlee will be an opportunity to discuss how they arrived at their work, what is missing in the current conversations about black maternal health, and how they use advocacy to translate their findings into policy changes.
+Drs.
+Scott and Greenlee discussed how they arrived at their work, what is missing in the current conversations about black maternal health, and how they use advocacy to translate their findings into policy changes.

 Reaching health equity with Dr. Camara Jones